ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_2.typ

 == Pointers

 Pointers are variables that store memory addresses of other variables.
-These are used extensively in operating systems, so I highly reccomend studying them
+These are used extensively in operating systems, so I highly recommend studying them.

 A pointer is declared by adding an asterisk (\*) before the variable name:
 ```c